ptsteadman/notebook/essays/gray-man-style.md

 them to escape attention and access restricted areas.
 [26]

-For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized, most dramatically in hurricane Katrina, where black families wading through the water with supplies were infamously described as "looting" while a white family was described as "finding".
-[21] Police from the wealthy community of Gretna fired shots over the heads of families trying to flee over a bridge from New Orleans into their community, a start example of how borders can suddenly form in a disaster.
+For minorities in America, the acts necessary to survive a disaster are often criminalized or demonized.
+The most dramatic example of this phenomenon occured in hurricane Katrina, where black families wading through the water with supplies were infamously described as "looting" while a white family was described as "finding".
+[21] Police from the wealthy community of Gretna fired shots over the heads of families trying to flee over a bridge from New Orleans into their community, a stark example of how borders can suddenly form in a disaster.
 In another case, police killed an unarmed child and a mentally disabled man who were attempting to make their way over a bridge to a family friend's home.
 The officers were only prosecuted in 2012, after a cover-up that spanned years.

-Survivalists often seem to ignore the fact that in actual disasters, they would probably not be the ones suffering.

 Many gray man theorists note that in a disaster, it's usually best to stay at home.
-Being gray is a response to situations where one has to "traverse areas outside your home for various reasons".
+Being gray is for situations where one has to "traverse areas outside your home for various reasons".
 [19] These reasons generally include "supply runs" and "information gathering".
 In a post-SHTF world, wouldn't an armed person with survival skills on a "supply run" be a dangerous predator?

 Being a *white* gray man works, because it allows a white person to hoard his or her weapons and supplies, but still be considered a victim worthy of assistance.